 While Celiac does cause inflammation, it is also not an autoimmune disease and thus not an Inflammatory Bowel Disease.
 Rather, CD is an immune response to gluten.
 It causes some similar symptoms including diarrhea, fatigue, and weight loss, but can also cause bloating and anemia.
 Similar to IBD it can result in malabsorption (inability to absorb nutrients in the intestine) and malnutrition.
 Removing gluten from the diet can reduce or remove the symptoms of celiac over time.

 HOW COMMON IS IT?

 In 2015, the CDC estimated that 1.3% of Americans (~3 million) had reported being diagnosed with IBD.
-Of these, non-Hispanic Whites made up the majority.
+Of these, non-Hispanic White Americans made up the majority.
 Around that same time, researchers were challenging that perception by, for instance, finding an increasing number of non-Hispanic Black Americans that reported a diagnosis of IBD (1).
 Such increases in reporting, diagnosis, and outcomes have been happening across a spectrum of POC.

 IMPACT IN DIFFERENT COMMUNITIES